Key Health Coverage Definitions

 Eligibility

 Conditions to be met in order to receive a benefit or participate in a group benefit plan.
 Eligibility varies by plan.
-For associates, it is generally based on employment status (i.e., non-benefits-eligible to benefits-eligible).
+For associates, it is generally based on the associate’s full-time equivalent (FTE) status.
 Eligibility for dependents is based on the benefit, age and relationship to the associate.

 Elimination period